Hannah Glasse: Books

-The first edition introduced the first known English-written curry recipe, (Note: The 20th century cookery writer Elizabeth David describes the recipe as "a quite simple formula for a kind of fricassee of chicken spiced with turmeric, ginger and pepper 'beat very fine'".) as well as three recipes for pilau; later versions included additional curry recipes and an Indian pickle.
+The first edition introduced the first known English-written curry recipe, (Note: The 20th-century cookery writer Elizabeth David describes the recipe as "a quite simple formula for a kind of fricassee of chicken spiced with turmeric, ginger and pepper 'beat very fine'".) as well as three recipes for pilau; later versions included additional curry recipes and an Indian pickle.
 (Note: Glasse spelled pilau as "pellow" or "pelow", and her early recipes are titled "To Make a Pellow the India Way", "Another Way to Make a Pellow" and "To Make a Pelow".
 The "India Pickle" was introduced in the fifth edition and consisted 1 impgal of vinegar, 1 lb of garlic, long pepper, mustard seeds, ginger and turmeric.)
 These—like most of her recipes—contained no measurements or weights of ingredients, although there are some practical directions, including "about as much thyme as will lie on a sixpence".
+According to the food writer Adrian Miller, the book includes "the earliest written recipe that looks like the American-style preparation" of fried chicken.

 Glasse added not just a recipe for "Welch rabbit" (later sometimes called Welsh rarebit), but also "English Rabbit" and "Scotch Rabbit".
 (Note: Scotch Rabbit is bread toasted on both sides, with cheese then melted on top; Welch Rabbit is bread toasted on both sides, with cheese then melted on top and mustard added; English Rabbit is bread toasted on both sides, then soaked in red wine, cheese put on top, placed in a tin oven to toast and brown further.)
 The book includes a chapter "For Captains of the Sea"—containing recipes for curing and pickling food—and recipes for "A Certain Cure for the Bite of a Mad Dog" (copied from Richard Mead) and a "Receipt [recipe] against the Plague".
 The 1756 edition also contained an early reference to vanilla in English cuisine and the first recorded use of jelly in trifle; she called the trifle a "floating island".
 Later printings added hamburgers ("hamburgh sausages"), piccalilli ("Paco-Lilla" or "India Pickle") and an early recipe for ice cream.
 Glasse was the first to use the term "Yorkshire pudding" in print; the recipe had first appeared in the anonymously written 1737 work The Whole Duty of a Woman under the name "dripping pudding".